 While there are many houseplants that clean the air, some are proven to do so and are also easy to grow.
 According to a NASA study, the following plants remove toxins such as formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air, making them plants you could consider adding to your home to improve air quality. (source)

 One thing to note, however, is that according to the Humane Society several of these plants can be poisonous to pets, so be aware and do your research if you have curious dogs or cats. (source)

 Following are 11 plants that have been shown to clean the air, at least on some level.
 I think you'll be amazed at all that these purifying powerhouses can do!

 Peace Lilies (Spathiphyllum ‘Mauno Loa’)

-Peace Lilies remove formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air which makes one of the best air purifying plants.
-Peace lillies like bright, indirect sunlight; although they’ll grow across the room from a window, they won’t flower unless they are in the sunlight, so put them near a window if at all possible.
+Peace Lilies remove formaldehyde, ammonia, benzene, trichloroethylene, and xylene from the air which makes them one of the best air purifying plants.
+Peace lilies like bright, indirect sunlight; although they’ll grow across the room from a window, they won’t flower unless they are in the sunlight, so put them near a window if at all possible.

 Peace lilies like evenly moist, well-drained soil.

 Boston Ferns remove formaldehyde and xylene from air.
 They are a tropical plant and like moderate temperatures and lots of humidity with lots of indirect sunlight.
 A bathroom with a window is a good place to grow Boston ferns. (source)

 Mist the leaves of your Boston Fern with water several times a week, or put the pot in a shallow tray with pebbles and water, to increase the humidity around the plant.
 Boston Ferns also like the soil to always be moist.